 The Trust recognises that the decision to report a concern can be difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
 The Trust will not tolerate harassment or victimisation and will take action to protect employees when they raise a concern in good faith.
-The Trust will treat any harassment or victimisation as a serious disciplinary offence to be dealt with under the Disciplinary Procedure.
+The Trust will treat any harassment or victimisation as a serious disciplinary offence to be dealt with under the Disciplinary Procedure and will take action to protect employees when they have a genuine concern.

-This does not mean that if an employee is already the subject of internal procedures such as disciplinary or redundancy procedures, that those procedures will be halted as a result of that employee raising a concern under the whilstleblowing policy.
+This does not mean that if an employee is already the subject of internal procedures such as disciplinary or redundancy procedures, that those procedures will be halted as a result of that employee raising a concern under the whistleblowing policy.